 Community library cards have an expiration date of 6 months from date of issue.

-You are required to present a valid University ID or community library card at the Circulation/Reserve Desk to checkout Library materials.
+You are required to present a valid University ID or community library card at The Desk to checkout Library materials.

 |Type of Item||Loan Period|